 FelCor Lodging Trust (NYSE: FCH), a real estate investment trust, went public in 1994.
 FelCor owns a diversified portfolio of primarily upper-upscale and luxury hotels that are located in major and resort markets.
-FelCor partners with leading hotel companies to operate its 66 hotels, which are flagged under globally recognized names and premier independent hotels in New York.
+FelCor partners with leading hotel companies to operate its hotels, which are flagged under globally recognized names and premier independent hotels.

 Balance Sheet Strategy

-A healthy balance sheet provides the necessary flexibility and capacity to withstand lodging cycles, and we are committed to strengthening our blalance sheet by reducing leverage, lowering our cost of debt and extending debt maturities.
+A healthy balance sheet provides the necessary flexibility and capacity to thrive throughout lodging industry cycles.
+We are committed to strengthening our balance sheet by reducing leverage, lowering our cost of debt and extending debt maturities.

-Hotel Acquisitions: Our hotel acquisition process is exceptionally disciplined, and we will only purchase hotels that meet or exceed strict criteria.
+Hotel Acquisitions: We consider purchasing hotels that meet or exceed our strict investment criteria.

-- We seek hotels that are priced at a significant discount to replacement cost with investment returns that exceed our weighted average cost of capital and hotels that produce attractive long-term yields.
+- We target properties that are accretive to long-term stockholder value and will provide for investment returns that exceed our weighted average cost of capital and can provide attractive long-term yields.

-- We also consider whether hotels offer redevelopment opportunities that can further enhance our return on investment.
+- We also consider hotels that offer redevelopment and/or revenue positioning opportunities that can further enhance returns on our investment.

-We seek to maximize revenue and market share, hotel operating margins and cash flow at every hotel.
-FelCor's asset management uses an aggressive, hand-on approach.
-All of our asset managers have extensive hotel operating experience.
-They also have thorough knowledge of the markets and overall demand dynamics where our hotels operate.
-As a consequence, their interaction and credibility with our hotel managers is very effective.
-We encourage our hotel managers to implement best practices in expense and revenue management, and we work closely with them to monitor and review hotel operations and align cost structures with current business.
-For example, because our hotels reduced their departmental expenses per room from 2008 to 2011, we realized cost savings in excess of $20 million.
-Notably, most of these savings are permanent.
-With our strong brand relationships, we have significant influence over how their policies and procedures (most notably, brand strategy on marketing and revenue enhancement programs) affect us as hotel owners.
-In addition to working with our hotel managers to maximize hotel operating performance, we consider value-added enhancements at our hotels, such as maximizing use of public areas, implementing new restaurant concepts and changing management of food and beverage operations.
+We seek to maximize revenue, market share, hotel operating margins and cash flow at every hotel.
+FelCor's asset management is aggressive and hands-on.
+All of our asset managers have extensive hotel operating experience and thorough knowledge of the markets and overall demand dynamics where our hotels operate.
+Because of their experience, their interaction with our hotels managers is very effective.
+With our long-standing brand relationships, we have significant influence over how their policies and procedures (most notably, brand strategy on marketing and revenue enhancement programs) affect us as hotel owners.
+In addition to working with our hotel managers to maximize hotel operating performance, we routinely evaluate value-adding opportunities at our hotels, such as use of public areas, new restaurant concepts and improved management of food and beverage operations.